Megagig/Random-user-generator/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 To-do List App <a name="about-project"></a>
+# 📖Random user generator <a name="about-project"></a>

-In this project, you will be able to add item to list via form, Remove items from list by clicking the remove button.
-This project will help you understand the basics of DOM manipulation.
+Random user generator project showing the use of Fetch API in Asynchronous JavaScript

 ## 🛠 Built With <a name="built-with"> </a>